satomiichii/yearone_takehome/README.md

 ## Features

-- User can search movie title and see the list of the titles that includes the user input
+- User can search movie title and see the result as a list.

   ![search](https://github.com/satomiichii/yearone_takehome/blob/main/public/gifs/search.gif)